tos-kamiya/d2vg/docs/usage-indexing.md

 Example of searching within the index.
 Over 10 million text files, in 6 minutes or so:
 ![](images/run6.png)

-**(3) Listing of indexed document files**
+### Listing of indexed document files

-Outputs a list of document files whose index data is stored in the database.
+To check the document files whose data are stored in the index DB, use the option `--list-indexed`.
-Note that if you have a large number of files, it is recommended to run the program in parallel using the -j option.
+If you have a large number of document files, it is recommended to use the option `-j` to run in parallel.

 ```sh
 cd directory of document files
 d2vg --list-indexed -j <worker_processes>
 ```

-If you have a large number of document files and you are sure that they will not be updated so often, I strongly recommend that you use batch indexing.